Manisa: 20th century

 After the Young Turk revolution (1908) the local Greek community was subject to wide scale boycott, as noted by the local British ambassador.
-Magnesia was temporarily occupied by the Greek Army on May 26, 1919 during the Greco-Turkish War (1919-1922), before finally being recaptured by the Turkish Army on September 8, 1922.
+Manisa was temporarily occupied by the Greek Army on May 26, 1919, during the Greco-Turkish War (1919-1922), before finally being recaptured by the Turkish Army on September 8, 1922.
 The retreating Greek Army burned the city.
-Over ninety percent of Magnesia was destroyed by the retreating Greek Army as part of the scorched-earth policy.
+Over ninety percent of Manisa was destroyed by the retreating Greek Army as part of the scorched-earth policy.
 James Loder Park, the U.S. Vice-Consul in Constantinople at the time, who toured much of the devastated area immediately after the Greek evacuation, described the situation in the surrounding cities and towns of Smyrna he has seen, as follows:

 "Magnesia...almost completely wiped out by fire...10,300 houses, 15 mosques, 2 baths, 2,278 shops, 19 hotels, 26 villas...[destroyed]."
-Patrick Balfour, 3rd Baron Kinross wrote: "Out of the eighteen thousand buildings in the historic holy city of Magnesia, only five hundred remained."
+Patrick Balfour, 3rd Baron Kinross wrote: "Out of the eighteen thousand buildings in the historic holy city of Manisa, only five hundred remained."

-Magnesia was rebuilt and became the centre of Saruhan Province in 1923 under the new Turkish Republic.
+Manisa was rebuilt and became the centre of Saruhan Province in 1923 under the new Turkish Republic.
 The province's name was changed to Manisa, as was the city itself, in 1927.